Pillow Top vs. Euro Top: What's the Difference?

 - Dense and durable

-- Typically made of foam or fiberfill (low quality materials)
+- Typically made of foam or fiberfill (low-quality materials)

+Euro tops are made from fiber or foam and are typically more dense compared to a pillow top.
 On a euro top mattress, the extra layer of padding is affixed to the mattress and sits flush with the edges.
 Because it sits flush and is more taught than a pillow top, euro tops tend to have better edge support, motion isolation, less shifting, and they maintain shape longer.

 Euro tops will still feel soft, but not as soft as pillow tops.
 In terms of appearance, a euro top will look more like one cohesive mattress, although this doesn’t matter too much because it will be covered with bed sheets.